markStart00/project/Made Tech.md

 + community of practices ++
 + chalet cordinators will help you to use time well in the chalet
 + chalet time is prorisited this project may be lower priority.
++ A great oppertunity to get to know people
++ support other services ( bids )
++ learn a new skill.

+It is your responsibility to to make the most of your time. <br>
+You can request to support a service in an area. <br>

+## Chalet Trello board
+Anyone at Made Tech can add tasks. <br>
++ Label them for the community they are apart of <br>
++ their timeframe
++ how many people needed.

+You can complete tasks that match your time, interests and skills.  <br>
++ Move cards on the trello board and follow the doing tasks on the board instructions.

 kimble has an overview of the chalet.